 Travel Tip: We recommend scheduling your Cappadocia Hot Air Balloon Ride on your first day.
 This way if the weather is unfavorable, you will still have a chance the next day.

-After your breakfast at the hotel, start your full day Cappadocia tour at Rose Valley.
+After your breakfast at the hotel, start your full day Cappadocia tour at the Rose Valley.
 Here you will find colored rocks, high cliffs walls, and more dwellings and churches carved into the tufta stone.
 Then walk towards Pasabag (Monks Valley) where you’ll discover its interesting mushroom-shaped pinnacles.
 Go back to Goreme for your lunch.

 Spend the rest of the afternoon at Kaymakli Underground City, one of the many UNESCO World Heritage Sites in Turkey.
 The underground city has 8 floors below ground but only 4 of them are open to public.
 Half day tour is suggested in order to explore Kaymakli Underground City as there are many small passage ways inside.